William Dick-Cunyngham: Background

 Dick-Cunynigham was the youngest son of Sir William Hanmer Dick-Cunyngham, 8th Baronet of Prestonfield and Lambrughton.
 The family lived at Prestonfield House in south Edinburgh.

 Military career and VC details

-He was 28 years old, and a lieutenant in The Gordon Highlanders, British Army during the Second Anglo-Afghan War when the following deed took place on 13 December 1879 during the attack on the Sherpur Pass, Afghanistan for which he was awarded the VC.
+He was 28 years old, and a lieutenant in The Gordon Highlanders of the British Army during the Second Anglo-Afghan War when the following deed took place on 13 December 1879 during the attack on the Sherpur Pass, Afghanistan for which he was awarded the VC.

 In 1899 he was appointed in command of the 2nd Battalion Gordon Highlanders, which was sent to South Africa for the Second Boer War.

 While in South Africa, he was mortally wounded in action at the siege of Ladysmith on 6 January 1900 and died the following day, 7 January.

 Medal and memorials

 His Victoria Cross is displayed at the Gordon Highlanders Museum, Aberdeen, Scotland.

-His grave is in Ladysmith Cement in South Africa. and his name appears on the Boer War Memorial in Cheltenham England.
+His grave is in Ladysmith Cemetery in South Africa. and his name appears on the Boer War Memorial in Cheltenham England.